 28. Obi-Wan Kenobi vs. Darth Vader (Episode IV: A New Hope)

 The first lightsaber fight that the Star Wars series ever presented us was a clash of catchphrases as much as a battle of blades.
 “The circle is now complete.
 When I left you, I was but the learner.
 Now I am the master.”
 “If you strike me down, I shall become more powerful than you can possibly imagine.”
-A restrained affair compared to the emotionally and digitally supercharged duels to come, the Death Star clash between Obi-Wan and his former pupil had an almost Arthurian quality.
+A restrained affair compared to the emotionally and digitally supercharged duels to come, from Yoda pinballing against Count Dooku to Luke doing Matrix-style bullet-time ballet against Kylo Ren, the Death Star clash between Obi-Wan and his former pupil had an almost Arthurian quality.
 Its finale — the Jedi disappearing after Vader dealt the killing blow, his student Luke screaming in disbelief — really did make it more powerful than viewers could imagine.

 There are times in any movie buff’s life when all you can do is marvel at the primal power that filmmakers are able to marshal.
 Luke Skywalker’s observance of the two-sun nightfall above the desert sands of Tattooine is a perfect example.
 With a special effect as simple as adding another glowing orb to the twilight sky, and with a mournful tune to complement the score’s triumphalism elsewhere, director George Lucas and composer John Williams crafted an otherwordly atmosphere with just a few proverbial brushstrokes.
 Countless subsequent blockbusters, even entire franchises, have come and gone without achieving this scene’s iconic impact.